 Is It Worth Grading Sports Cards in 2026?

-PSA fees hit $35-50 all-in.
-How to calculate whether your card will make money after grading — and a free tool to check before you submit.
+PSA's Regular tier runs $79.99/card while Value tiers stay paused.
+Here's how to calculate whether your card still makes money after grading — and a free tool to check before you submit.

 Most cards are not worth grading.
 That’s the honest answer — and most collectors learn it the hard way after a $200 PSA bill comes back with a stack of PSA 8s on common rookies.
 Before you ship anything, run it through CrackorKeep for a free AI grade estimate.